vmayoral/ros-robotics-companies/README.md

 ### Contribute

 Send a Pull Request with additions, modifications or removals.
 For new contributions, **please indicate how you're using ROS** (which distro you're using, which packages, etc.).
 Make sure to hint how you're related to the organization if suggesting a relevant change.

+### Criteria

+The criteria to be included in the list is as follows:
+- The company must be known to use ROS or ROS 2 for development, to create products or to offer services.
+- Ideally, there should be a public reference to the company using ROS or ROS 2.
+This can be a blog post, a press release, a video, a tweet, a GitHub repository, a LinkedIn job offer highlighting their ROS focus, etc.

+**NOTE**: *Third party ROS drivers (e.g. community) or technology connectors (e.g. bridges) for a particular company's product or technology should not considered a reference to the company using ROS or ROS 2*.

 ### `ROS` stacks